-- Buildings of four storeys or less. - Typically characterized by single-detached, semi-detached, duplex, rowhouse residential development, apartments, stacked townhouses, stand-alone or mixed-use buildings.
+- Buildings of four storeys or less. - Typically characterized by range of low and limited building forms such as, but not limited to, single-detached, semi-detached, duplex, rowhouse residential development, apartments, stacked townhouses and stand-alone or small mixed-use buildings.